kjkubik/stock-analysis/README.md

 # stock-analysis
 stock-analysis

-Goals:
+## Project Goals

-1) Find DQ's total daily volume and yearly return.
+1) Finding a single stock's total daily volume and return
-2) For each stock find total daily volume and yearly return.
+2) Finding the total daily volume and yearly return for multiple stocks

-Terms Covered:
+## VBA Learnings Goals

+- Creating subroutings (aka macros)
+- Knowing how to activate a worksheet
+- Understanding how to create headings
+- Initializing variables and arrays
+- Counting the number of cells in a given row
+- Processing table data using for-loops and nested for-loops
+- Calculating stock volume and returns
+- Formatting analysis for readability
+- Creating Command Buttons to run VBA code
+- Clearing a worksheet

+## Subroutines/Macros
+DQAnalysis() - Generating a report containing a single stocks volume and return.
+SkillDrillNo1() - Filling cells of a spreadsheet with values in relationship to the cell AllStocksAnalysis() - Processing multiple stocks to find the volume and return of each and report the results.
+SkillDrillNo2() - Practicing nested for loops using VBA formatAllStocksAnalysis() - Using VBA to format the All Stocks Analysis ClearWorksheet() - Clears any worksheet

+*** Each sheet contains buttons to clear the worksheet and run the corresponding VBA code

+## Stock Calculations:
 Volume: Total number of shares traded within a given period of time.

-Yearly return: Percentage difference in price from the beginning
+Return: Percentage difference in price from the beginning of a given
-               of the year to the end of the year.
+        period to the end of another given period.
 Objects: "Things" that can be manipulated by methods.
 Example: A cell in Excel.

+Properties: predefined variables holding values about the object.
+Example: A cell in Excel can have a value.

 Methods: A collection of instructions used to "do things" to objects.
 Example: Add a value to a cell.

-Properties: predefined variables holding values about the object.
-Example: A cell in Excel can have a value.

-Our Objects:
-Worksheets
-Cells

-Methods Used:
+## Methods Used:
+Worksheets().Activate
+Range().Value
+Range().NumberFormat
+Range().Borders().LineStyle
+Range().Font.Bold
+Range().Font.Color
+Range().Font.Italic
+Range().Font.Size
+Cells().End().Row
+Cells().Value
+Cells().ClearContents
+Cells().Interior.Color
+Cells.Clear
+MsgBox ()

 MsgBox()
-Range()
-Cell()

-Macro Descriptions:
-DQAnalysis() :

-loops - repeat a task until a condition is met.
-  FOR Loops - repeat instructions a specific number of times.

-conditionals - what controls a loop, AKA an if statement

-design patterns - reusable structures to help us write our code

-Anti-patterns - common responses to problems that may be ineffective, too specialized, or generally counterproductive

-code smells - Code does what it is supposed to; but, something about the code indicates there is probably a more elegant and productive solution to the problem.
+### Code Stuctures Use
+#### Loops
+For Loops

+#### Conditionals
+If-Then, If-Then-Else and If-Then-Else-If structures.

-Logical operators - Booleans, and, or and not's.
+#### Logical operators

-finding coding help on the internet

-Arrays - AKA lists
+### Arrays - AKA lists
 Nested Loops (The Skill Drill was actually fun!)

 Reinforcement of Best Practices